- We focus on what has worked for 10,000+ patients & medical research.

-- The key to toenail fungus is to trim it is much as possible, and file that nailed down.
+- The key to toenail fungus is to trim it as much as possible and file that nailed down.

 - These products are not meant to replace prescription drugs or medical treatment equipment.

-- If you are able to do that, you have to make sure you can kill fungus the rest of the way.
+- If you can do that, you have to make sure you can kill fungus the rest of the way.

 - The best way to do that is to soak exfoliate the affected toenail skin.
 So, consider foot soaks.

 - At the same time, you have to apply antifungal medication such as these medications recommended here or the toenail repair pens.

 - Sharp instruments like clippers and toenail files are something you have to be careful using at home, and deftly don’t use these if you have dangerous health conditions.